 I also got a fair amount of questions, so I’ve updated the post to answer the most common ones at the bottom of this post.

-DIY Leave-In Conditioner Spray
+DIY Leave-In Conditioner Recipe

 - Though most often recommended for oily hair due to their astringent qualities, a small amount of tea tree or rosemary essential oil can be helpful for maintaining freshness.
 Rosemary also boosts shine.
 (Where to buy tea tree, where to buy rosemary)